radview/webload-documentation/docs/console/console_performance_reports.md

 ## Viewing Test Results on the WebLOAD Transactions Dashboard

 The WebLOAD Transactions Dashboard displays real-time statistical information about the transactions in a test session, in a line graph.
 Separate lines track each transaction.
-For additional information about graphs, see [*Viewing Integrated Reports* ](#_bookmark361)(on page [310](#_bookmark361)).
+For additional information about graphs, see [*Viewing Integrated Reports* ](#viewing-integrated-reports).

 ![WebLOAD Transactions Dashboard Table 43: Test Session Information Categories](../images/console_users_guide_2036.jpeg)